“I wish there was a way to know you’re in the good old days before you’ve actually left them.” Andy, The Office

 Almost seven years ago Kurt’s work called us to New Orleans.
 It was somewhat of a crazy time to move to this city a year after Katrina.
 We were still pretty new at the parenting gig, with Ellie being only 9 months old.
 The only person we knew was the President of Tulane.
 Our families, friends and even strangers continuously asked us why we would move to a city that seemingly everyone was leaving.
 I recall the mover packing up our house in Black Mountain, NC.
 He turned to me and said “You really want to leave this beautiful place to live in New Orleans?”
 New Orleans was still healing and recovering from the blow of Katrina but we were looking forward to the adventure of this new and exciting place.
 I am, however, a mountain girl at heart.
 If a fortune teller would have told me that I would spend the greater part of my 30’s in New Orleans or anywhere outside of Colorado during the winter months, I would have asked for my money back.

-When we arrived here the street cars were not running, businesses were still operating with fewer employees or had not reopened.
+When we arrived here the street cars were not running, the replacing Lake Worth auto locks team was trying to put them back on the streets, businesses were still operating with fewer employees or had not reopened.
 There was a slight feeling of emptiness, sadness, lackluster and the word Katrina floated around conversations daily.
 I had never experienced a hurricane and it was hard for me to relate to the life changing experience Katrina had been for the people of New Orleans.
 We quickly fell into the category of “people who moved here post Katrina,” which at the time was a small crew.
 It was just us, a few others and Drew and Brittany Brees, as Kurt always likes to point out.

 In the beginning, I was far from comfortable in my new surroundings.
 I believe that stepping out of my comfort zone has broadened my world.
 I remember getting “lost” in the car in the middle of the day and frantically calling a friend to tell him where I was and for him to tell me how to get out of there.
 We quickly found my way and now I take the same route and there is nothing frantic about it.
 I also remember constantly showing up to functions under-dressed.
 It took me years to realize that every event was dressy.
 Now with my southern closet I will probably be too dressy for Denver and freezing.